Legal professions – introduction

 - Labour tribunal: professional judges and non-professional judges (called juges sociaux/sociale rechters).

-- Court for the enforcement of sentences (tribunal de l’application des peines/strafuitvoeringsrechtbank): professional judges and non-professional judges (called assesseurs en application des peines/assessoren in strauitvoeringszaken).
+- Sentence implementation court (tribunal de l'application des peines/strafuitvoeringsrechtbank): professional judges and non-professional judges (assesseurs en application des peines/assessoren in strauitvoeringszaken).

 Role and duties